-The paper is outlined as follows.
-In Section 2, we make adjustments to two prominent order-of-addition models to capture the effects of the component subset and sequence on the measured response in the screening problem.
+The remainder of the paper proceeds as follows.
+In Section 2, we adjust two prominent order-of-addition models to capture the effects of the component subset and the sequence on the measured response in a screening problem.
 Section 3 presents several design construction algorithms for choosing D-optimal subsets of the full design for different choices of the model, size of the component pool, and number of available positions by leveraging the properties of existing designs for the standard order-of-addition problem.
-To demonstrate the value of these designs, Section 4 applies our order-ofaddition screening designs to job scheduling problems with job rejection penalties in the context of both a single-shot experiment and an active learning framework for sequential experimentation.
-We find that the proposed designs offer precise effect estimation and accurate predictions when treated as a single-shot experiment and fast convergence to the optimal ordering in sequential experiments.
-Section 5 concludes the work and all proofs are given in the Supplementary Materials.
+To demonstrate the value of these designs, Section 4 applies our order-of-addition screening designs to job scheduling problems with job rejection penalties in the context of both a single-shot experiment and an active learning framework for sequential experimentation.
+We find that the proposed designs offer precise effect estimation and accurate predictions when treated as a single-shot experiment, and fast convergence to the optimal ordering in sequential experiments.
+Section 5 concludes the paper.
+All proofs are given in the Supplementary Material.